yannicksuc/epitech-digital-gollum-tools/README.md

 For each javascript script (files ending with .js) you want to add :
 - Click on the Tampermonkey extension icon
 - In the menu select "[+] Ajouter un nouveau script"
-- Copy th script in the windows
+- Paste the script in the window
-- Save with ctr + s
+- Save with ctrl + s

-### Add scripts in
+### Add scripts in Stylus

-For each javascript file you want to add :
+For each js file you want to add :
  - Copy css file content
  - Click on the Stylus extension icon
  - Click on import button
- - Paste
+ - Paste the script in the window

+## Updating

+It's automatic for tampermonkey, don't worry.
+(Every 6 hours) For Stylus, not at the moment.